 As with Apple Maps a few years ago, Apple is taking on a successful and evolving target.
 Google has set a high standard to beat.

-Read more on this subject: iOS 9 makes Siri more 'proactive' and adds video search and How to use Proactive in iOS 9.
+Read more on this subject: How to use Proactive in iOS 9.
 Or watch the Proactive features being demonstrated in this video:

 iOS 9 new features: News app